 B. Bind it with a strip of fabric, to add a little bit of dimension.
 Follow the pictures for instructions.

 a.
 Cut a strip of fabric, twice the width of the top of the sock + seam allowance and about 1 1/2 ” wide.
-Put the fabric good side to good side and sew up the side seams to match the width sock as close as you can.
-I did this with each sock since it will change slightly with each one.
+Put the fabric right side to right side and sew up the side seams to match the width of the sock as close as you can.
+(I did this with each sock since it will change slightly with each one.)

 b.
 Now with the good side of the sock on the inside, pull the binding down over the top of the sock, with the good side of the binding on the inside.
 Line the top two edges together, pin the top two edges together and sew around the top with a 3/8 ” seam.